 5.2.2.9.1 General

-The supplementary services SL-MO-LR operation enables the UE to launch the ranging and sidelink MO positioning session or request location assistance data using NAS signaling.
+The supplementary services SL-MO-LR operation enables the target UE to launch the ranging and sidelink MO positioning session or request location assistance data using NAS signaling.
 The NAS signaling is transported using the DL NAS TRANSPORT message and the UL NAS TRANSPORT message defined in 3GPP TS 24.501 [3].
 Figure 5.2.2.9.1-1 illustrates an example of the NAS signaling transport for an SL-MO-LR.

-The SL-MO-LR operation can be triggered either by an SL positioning client UE as specified in clause 6.7.1.2.3 of 3GPP TS 23.586 [10] or by a target UE as specified in clause 6.20.1 of 3GPP TS 23.273 [2].
+The SL-MO-LR operation can be triggered by a target UE as specified in clause 6.20.1 of 3GPP TS 23.273 [2].

-Figure 5.2.2.9.1-1: NAS signalling transport for SL-MO-LR
+Figure 5.2.2.9.1-1: NAS signalling transport for successful SL-MO-LR

 NOTE: The Additional information IE of the UL/DL NAS TRANSPORT message is not included when the SL-MO-LR signaling is transported in the Payload container.